lyteword/chspurgeon-tod/volume-2/psalm-41.md

 **Verse 4.** (*last clause* ).
 Saul and Judas each said, "I have sinned; "but David says," I have sinned *against thee."
 William S. Plumer.*

 **Verses 1, 5.** He that considereth.
 Mine enemies.
-Strigelius has observed, there is a perpetual antithesis in this Psalm between the few who have a due regard to the poor in spirit, and the many who afflict or desert them. *W. Wilson, D.D.*
+Strigelius has observed, there is a perpetual antithesis in this Psalm between the few who have a due regard to the poor in spirit, and the many who afflict or desert them. *W. Wilson, D. D.*

 **Verse 5.** *Mine enemies speak evil of me.
 To speak* is here used in the sense of *to imprecate.
 John Calvin.*

-**Verse 5.** *His name.* It is the *name,* the character, and privileges of a true servant of God, that calls out the hatred of ungodly men, and they would gladly extirpate him from their sight. *W. Wilson, D.D.*
+**Verse 5.** *His name.* It is the *name,* the character, and privileges of a true servant of God, that calls out the hatred of ungodly men, and they would gladly extirpate him from their sight. *W. Wilson, D. D.*

 **Verse 6.** *If he come to see me, he speaketh vanity*: many fair words, but none of them true. *David Dickson.*